 I've been grilling out like a wild man this summer and I am freaking LOVING IT!
 It's what the great weather is all about for me, sitting outside in the warmth, cooking some great food in the smoker or on the sizzling grill grates.
+Just chilling and grilling.
+Everyone talks about grilling steaks or grilling burgers or even grilling up hot dogs, but I'm here to make a case for grilling sausage.

 Patty LOVES a good grilled sausage, and she typically chooses sausage over steak when I ask for her preference.
 We both greatly enjoy spicy Italian sausages and our own homemade sausages, but this particular recipe is TOPS when it comes to flavor and satisfaction.
+We're talking CHORIZO here, and it's phenomenal.
+The actual recipe I'm making has a very specific name - "Choripán Argentina", and it's one you're sure to want to know.

-What is Choripan?
+What is Choripán?

 Choripán is a popular street food in Argentina, particularly Buenos Aires.
-Its name derives from its components – Chorizo and Bread (pan), the bread is typically some sort of crusty bread, such as a baguette, much like a chorizo hot dog or chorizo sandwich.
+Its name derives from its components – Chorizo and bread (pan), the bread is typically some sort of crusty bread, such as a baguette, much like a chorizo hot dog or chorizo sandwich.

-It is very popular in Chile, Argentina, Uruguay and Perú.
+It's very popular in Chile, Argentina, Uruguay and Perú.
 Choripán is typically served with chimichurri, though I’ve added another crisp and spicy element with Argentinian salsa criolla, which I know you will love.
 Your zest factor may change based on the brand of chorizo you purchase.

 It may not be popular yet here as the American hot dog, but as a spicy food loving chilehead, it certainly has a place on MY list.
 I'm sure it will for you, too.
 I mean, chorizo!
 Yeah!
 It's a South American specialty.